Madelsa/42-so_long/README.md

 ## Preview

-Here is a preview of the game for the mandatory and the bonus parts respectively:
+Here's a preview of the game for the mandatory and the bonus parts respectively:

 ### Mandatory preview
 ![Mandatory](https://github.com/Madelsa/42-so_long/blob/main/Mandatory.gif)